christofranz/book-recommendation-engine/README.md

 - Seaborn
 - Flask

 Alternatively, you can directly install them with `pip install -r requirements.txt`.
-The code should run with no issues using Python versions 3.*.
+The code should run with no issues using Python versions 3.8.* or higher.

 ### Instructions

 1. Run the following command in the project's root directory to launch the webapp.
-    `python run.py`
+    `python book_app.py`

 2. Go to http://0.0.0.0:3001/